tobirohrer/building-energy-storage-simulation/README.md

 |----------|----------|--------|
 | Charge   | -1       | 1      |

 The actions lie in the interval of [-1;1].
-The action represents a fraction of the maximum energy which can be retrieved from the battery (or used to charge the battery) per time step.
+The action represents a fraction of the maximum energy that can be retrieved from the battery (or used to charge the battery) per time step.

 - 1 means maximum charging the battery.
 The maximum charge per time step is defined by the parameter `max_battery_charge_per_timestep`.
 - -1 means maximum discharging the battery, meaning "gaining" electricity out of the battery